 Best of the genre so far.
 Ol' Dirty Bastard is hilarious and I can't tell if that's intentional or not, so +1 to you, sir.

 I would actually listen to this album for enjoyment ... except for all the racial slurs.
 I don't want that kind of language just casually taking up residence in my vocabulary.
 Over exposure tends to normalize things and slurs should not be normalized.
 So, sadly, this can't stay on my iPod.
+Made for an enjoyable listen for a few days though.

 Sounds exactly how the album cover suggests it should.

-"You Got It (Keep It Outta My Face): How I feel about Google and Microsoft's forced AI features.
+"You Got It (Keep It Outta My Face)": How I feel about Google and Microsoft's forced AI features.

 Legendary.
 And probably only could have worked in the 60s.
 Great instrumentals, excellent vocalist, don't expect too much from the lyrics.